nate4101/5-0Cab/README.md

 - Multiple cab assignment.
 Handles request sizes greater than 6 requiring multiple vehicles.
 - Calling option for those special requests.
 - Live Map with all cabs coming to your position.
 - Estimated Wait time for the furthest cab away.
+HTML audio notification when cab is within threshold of pickup
 - Tell the cab where your going when it arrives and pay with visa in the cab.
 - No sensitive data being stored.